-4.3 IMPOSING SANCTIONS FOR ALLEGATIONS OF VIOLATIONS OF POLICY, AND DISCHARGE FOR CAUSE
+4.3 IMPOSING SANCTIONS FOR ALLEGED VIOLATIONS OF POLICY, AND DISCHARGE FOR CAUSE

 Imposing sanctions for violations of University policy and/or termination of an appointment with tenure or of a non-tenured appointment before the end of the period specified in the faculty member’s current contract may be effected only for adequate cause.